nunogrl/nunogrl/content/pages/about.rst

 **Homelab & Self-Hosting**: Running a complete DevOps environment, integrating monitoring, networking, and automation.

-For more details, check out my CV <#>_ and technical blog articles.
+For more details, check out me out on LinkedIn `here <https://www.linkedin.com/in/nunogrl/>`_ or my technical blog articles.